 In 2020, Jim joined the faculty of the newly formed upper school division of Greenwich Country Day School in Greenwich, Connecticut.
 From 2001 to 2020, he taught history at the Ethical Culture Fieldston School in New York, specifically at its Fieldston campus in the Riverdale section of the Bronx.
 His specialty there was interdisciplinary work, where he collaborated with colleagues in other departments to teach courses such as “Scientific America: A History of Technology in the United States” and “LP: 12 Albums that Changed the World.”
 Jim also helped launch an interdisciplinary senior seminar as well as a joint English/Ethics/History Humanities program.
 He served as department chair as well as a term on the school’s board of trustees.
 He now working to build an integrated curricular experience at GCDS.

-Jim has been married to historian Lyde Cullen Sizer since 1989; they have four children at Colorado College, Sarah Lawrence, Carleton, and NYU Law School.
+Jim has been married to historian Lyde Cullen Sizer since 1989; they have four children at Colorado College, Sarah Lawrence, Carleton, and a recently minded NYU Law School graduate.
 He lives in Hastings-on-Hudson, New York.
 Jim is (alas) a Jets and Mets fan.